dashedstripes/koan/README.md

 # Koan

-An atomic SASS file.
+An atomic SASS framework.

 ## How to use

-Just download this repo and add `koan.scss` to your application.
+Just download this repo and add contents of `sass` to your application.